 Don’t be too hard on yourself if you miss the opportune time.
 You can still post outside of this window.
 Perfectionism will only hold you back from building your social media presence.

 Kill two birds with one stone in CoConstruct

 As a builder, you probably already share progress photos with your clients.
 If you use CoConstruct’s home builder software, you can share these progress photos in the Photos area or via the job log.
 If you’re already sharing progress photos this way, you can use CoConstruct’s Facebook sharing feature to share project photos to Facebook directly from the software.
 You can also mention this feature to your clients to create an opportunity for them to market your residential construction business within their network.
 If enough clients share your work, your visibility will improve in the area.

 CoConstruct is also a marketing opportunity for your residential construction company.
 To differentiate your business from others, explain that your team uses a cloud-based home builder software.
 Clients will be reassured to hear that you take advantage of every opportunity to execute builds or remodels in a transparent and efficient manner.
-If you post about us, tag us with our username (@co_construct).
-We might even repost your content!
+If you post about CoConstruct, make sure to tag us using @Co_Construct.

 Stick with it and keep growing